Kennedy777/HairSalon/README.md

 # Hair Salon

-#### Epicodus Week 3 C# Independent Projecct
+#### Epicodus Week 3 & 4 C# Independent Projecct

 #### by Marguerite Kennedy

 ## Description

 This is an MVC web application for a fictioanl hair salon.
 The "owner" will be able to add a list of the stylists, and for each stylist, add clients who see that stylist.
 The stylists work independently, so each client only belongs to a single stylist.
+The stylists also have specialties, and more than one stylist can have a given specialty.
+The user can see a list of stylists, specialties, and clients.

+## Specifications

 The user, a hypothetical owner/administrator of a salon, will be able to:
 * select a stylist, see their details, and see a list of all clients that belong to that stylist.
 * add new stylists to the system when hired.
 * add new clients to a specific stylist.
 * In this salon, a client cannot be added without a stylist, and a client can't belong to more than one stylist, creating a "one to many" relationship.
+* Stylists can have multiple specialties, and vice versa.

 ## Known Bugs
 * None currently known.